Waterfront Jam Saturday Concert: 97.5 WAMZ Presents Hunter Hayes with special guest Carly Pearceclick here to purchase vip priority viewing tickets

 Admission to the show is a 2017 Pegasus Pin.

-The Kentucky Derby Festival Waterfront Jam will include live music on two stages at Kroger’s Fest-a-Ville featuring over 30 local and regional bands and 7 national acts beginning Thursday, April 28.
+The Kentucky Derby Festival Waterfront Jam will include live music on two stages at Kroger’s Fest-a-Ville featuring over 30 local and regional bands and 7 national acts beginning Thursday, April 27.
 Admission to all concerts will be FREE with a 2017 Pegasus Pin.
-Details of all the concert acts will be released in the coming weeks.
 Kroger’s Fest-a-Ville is open from Thursday, April 27, to Friday, May 5.
 Fest-a-Ville and Chow Wagon Hours are 11 AM – 11 PM, except Sunday 12 PM – 11 PM.